Climate and Average Weather Year Round in Los Angeles California, United States

 In Los Angeles, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Los Angeles begins around April 24 and lasts for 6.3 months, ending around November 4.
-On September 7, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 91% of the time, and overcast or mostly cloudy 9% of the time.
+The clearer part of the year in Los Angeles begins around April 24 and lasts for 6.3 months, ending around November 3.

-The cloudier part of the year begins around November 4 and lasts for 5.7 months, ending around April 24.
-On February 22, the cloudiest day of the year, the sky is overcast or mostly cloudy 43% of the time, and clear, mostly clear, or partly cloudy 57% of the time.
+The cloudier part of the year begins around November 3 and lasts for 5.7 months, ending around April 24.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Los Angeles varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Los Angeles is February, with an average of 5.4 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 21% on February 19.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Los Angeles experiences significant seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 6.3 months, from October 17 to April 25, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 18, with an average total accumulation of 3.4 inches.
+The rainy period of the year lasts for 6.3 months, from October 16 to April 25, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Los Angeles is February, with an average rainfall of 3.3 inches.

-The rainless period of the year lasts for 5.7 months, from April 25 to October 17.
-The least rain falls around July 6, with an average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 5.7 months, from April 25 to October 16.
+The month with the least rain in Los Angeles is July, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.